We are not supporting this browser

 Did you know?

 When your baby does a poo for the first time, it will have a sticky, tar-like consistency.
 Be warned, this can be very stubborn to remove from baby clothes, not to mention your actual baby!
-It’s best to use cotton wool and warm water to clean your baby for the first 4 weeks.

 As your tiny tot grows, the consistency of their poo will change.
 Breastfed baby poo can be quite runny, and might have what looks like seeds in it - this is completely normal.
 Formula fed baby poo on the other hand, is likely to be firmer or more paste-like.